Harry Kane records for England & Spurs: The main ones broken and those he’s on course to set

 Most away Premier League goals

 It was only March 2022 when Kane broke this record but his goal against Brighton gave Kane the outright most away goals (95) in the Premier League.
-Wayne Rooney had previously held the record with 94 but Kane has now surpassed that record in over 100 less appearances and with a few years at the top level ahead of him.
-At his current rate, Kane should hit 100 away goals by the time the Premier League breaks for the World Cup in November.
+Wayne Rooney had previously held the record with 94 but Kane surpassed that record in over 100 fewer appearances and with a few years at the top level ahead of him.
+Adding two more since then, including one at Stamford Bridge, Kane should hit 100 away goals by the time the Premier League breaks for the World Cup in November.

 Most Premier League goals in a calendar year